pantor/inja/README.md

 #### Includes

-This include other files, relative from the current file location.
+This includes other template files, relative from the current file location.
 ```
 {% include "footer.html" %}
 ```